Bruneau, Idaho

-Bruneau is an unincorporated community in Owyhee County in the southwestern part of the U.S. state of Idaho.
+Bruneau is a Census-designated place in Owyhee County in the southwestern part of the U.S. state of Idaho.
 The mouth of the Bruneau River is to the northwest and Bruneau Sand Dunes State Park is to the east.
 As of 2014, Bruneau has a population of 552.

 History

 Bruneau's population was 105 in 1909, and was estimated at 200 in 1960.